 14. Prepare revised annual P&L estimate

-You have been reviewing your semi-monthly payroll reports.
+You have been reviewing your semimonthly payroll reports.
 However, the IRS and most states require quarterly payroll reports and any remaining quarterly payments.
 Again, it’s best if your payroll service provider completes these reports and files them.
-Your job is to review to make sure they appear reasonable.
+Your job is to review payroll processes and data to make sure they appear reasonable.
+To ensure you are keeping best practices, view our What Is Payroll guide, created by accounting experts.

 16. Review sales tax and make quarterly payments